Technical textile

+Technical textiles are a category of textiles specifically engineered and manufactured to serve functional purposes beyond traditional apparel and home furnishing applications.
+These textiles are designed with specific performance characteristics and properties, making them suitable for various industrial, medical, automotive, aerospace, and other technical applications.
+Unlike conventional textiles used for clothing or decoration, technical textiles are optimized to offer qualities such as strength, durability, flame resistance, chemical resistance, moisture management, and other specialized functionalities to meet the specific needs of diverse industries and sectors.

+Overview

 A technical textile is a textile product manufactured for non-aesthetic purposes, where function is the primary criterion.
 Technical textiles include textiles for automotive applications, medical textiles (e.g., implants), geotextiles (reinforcement of embankments), agrotextiles (textiles for crop protection), and protective clothing (e.g., heat and radiation protection for fire fighter clothing, molten metal protection for welders, stab protection and bulletproof vests, and spacesuits).

 The sector is large, growing, and supports a vast array of other industries.
 The global growth rate of technical textiles is about 4% per year.
 Currently, technical textile materials are most widely used in filter clothing, furniture, hygiene medicals and construction material.